DerelictOrg/derelictorg.github.io/docs/packages/sdl2.md

 }
 ```

-See the loader documentation for more info.
+See the [loader documentation] for more info.

+[file system paths API]: https://wiki.libsdl.org/CategoryFilesystem
-[loader]: ../loading/loader
+[loader documentation]: ../loading/loader